valtimo-platform/valtimo-documentation/getting-started/modules/core/valtimo-dependency-versions.md

 The `valtimo-dependency-versions` module specifies dependency versions for Valtimo.
 When this module is used, please specify dependency versions only when needed.

-> NOTE: This dependency will not add any other dependencies to the classpath.
-It will only define the versions.
+> **_NOTE:_** This dependency does not add any other dependencies to the classpath.
+It only defines the versions.
 >
-> Please also take a look at [valtimo-dependencies](valtimo-dependencies.md) or [valtimo-gzac-dependencies](../zgw/valtimo-gzac-dependencies.md) when creating an implementation
+> Please also take a look at [valtimo-dependencies](valtimo-dependencies.md) or [valtimo-gzac-dependencies](../zgw/valtimo-gzac-dependencies.md) when creating an implementation.

 This module specifies versions for:
 - Valtimo